spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 Notes: 1) there is an ongoing conversation about which authentication method is most appropriate for JupyterHub, and 2) there is currently no formalized procedure for requesting these credentials.

 # CI Node Setup

 This section covers the process of setting up an EC2 instance on AWS that will be used for configuration and deployment.

 ### Create EC2 and login using ssh

-**TODO: Pull this out into it's own doc; update to use Session Manager** **NOTE: This section is completely out of date...***
+create security groups
+include ssm security group

 Use the AWS EC2 Console to create a CI node where you'll deploy from.
 The EC2 instance will be based on an AMI that contains software, tools, and configuration required for deployment.
-Things like nodejs, helm3, awsudo, sops, docket, etc. are included.
+Things like nodejs, helm3, awsudo, sops, docker, etc. are included.

 - Base your EC2 on this AMI: **ami-01956bd49feb578e2**
 - Instance type: **t3.xlarge**
 - EBS storage: **150 GB**
 - Security group: **institute-ssh-only**
 - Tags: **Name = *your-username*-ci**

-- From withing the ST network, connect to your CI node using ssh.
-You can find your EC2 instance in the AWS console and copy the public IPv4 address, then issue this command:
-  - `ssh ec2-user@<public-IPv4-address-for-you-ci-node>`
+attach roles
+create and attach security groups*** discuss how to use ssm to connect (link to ITSD docs)

 **attach the worker sg to your CI-node to give it access to the EKS Private API endpoint needed for Terraform to complete normally.***

 **_Please remember to shut down the instance when not in use._**

-# Start Docker

-`sudo service docker start`

-(this step will not be necessary once JUSI-419 has been implemented)

 # Repository Overview